-If the Required Action and associated Completion Time of Condition A are not met for Function 1 in Table 3.3.10-1, the plant must be placed in a condition in which the likelihood and consequences of an event are minimized.
-This is accomplished by immediately initiating action to establish the reactor cavity water level \geq 23 feet above the top of the reactor vessel flange (Required Action D.2) and suspending positive reactivity additions (Required Action D.1).
+If the Required Action and associated Completion Time of Condition A are not met for Function 1 in Table 3.3.10-1, the plant must be placed in a MODE in which the likelihood and consequences of an event are minimized.
+This is accomplished by immediately initiating action to suspend positive reactivity additions (Required Action C.1).

-Required Action D.2 minimizes the consequences of a loss of decay heat removal event by optimizing conditions for RCS cooling in MODE 6 using IRWST injection.
+Required Action C.2 requires immediate initiation of action to establish pressurizer level above the P-12 (Pressurizer Level) interlock.
+Actions minimize the consequences of a loss of decay heat removal event by optimizing conditions for RCS cooling.